 - In damaged insulation

-- In vacated carpenter ant and termite nests
+- Abandoned carpenter ant or termite nests

-- Under stacked fire wood
+- Under stacked firewood

 - Throughout loose soil